Offering work to Ukrainian refugees

 Offering work on a freelance basis

 Do you want to offer a work assignment to a Ukrainian refugee as a self-employed person?
 If so, you must apply for a work permit (TWV) for them.
-Read about the requirements for registering a Ukrainian refugee in the KVK Business Register.
+Read about the requirements for a Ukrainian refugee to register in the KVK Business Register.

 Latest information